gkgaurav31/thoughts/_posts/2020-06-15-my-wonder-woman.md

 > You can't stay in your corner of the forest waiting for others to come to you.
 You have to go to them, some times.
 > -- Winnie the Pooh

-A moment back I realized that I keep thinking and talking about things that I don't like.
+A moment back I realized that I keep thinking and cribbing about things that I don't like.
 Rather, I should be sharing things I love about you.
 That there's really a lot to say here.
 To be completely honest, I am also writing this to let you know how imporant you are in my life and give you at least one reason to stay.
 I don't do a good job in showing that, but it doesn't mean that I don't value you.
 Anyway, I'll try to keep to keep this not-so-short, so that you can really see the effort I took. :smirk:

 It took me less than 5 seconds to come up with the title of this post.
 Obviously, you are wonderful, and make my life amazing as well.
 I feel lucky to have you in my life, and even luckier that you ended up being my girlfriend.
 It has been an amazing journey till now, and I am pretty sure that we'll have even better days going forward.
 I don't care if we fight over petty issues.
 I don't care if you shout at me or abuse me (well, some times).
 I just care about one thing, and that is to know whether I mean something to you.